Company Registration in Malta

 For international trading

-Requirements for forming a Private Exempt Company in Malta:
+Requirements for the Setup of a Private Exempt Company in Malta

-- Choosing a Company Name: Names can be in any language using the Latin alphabet, must be unique, and cannot imply association with illegal or governmental activity.
+- Company Name: Names can be in any language, in the Latin alphabet; the name must be unique and must not suggest any association with an activity that is unlawful or against public policy.

 - Public Records: Information about directors and shareholders, including their addresses and dates of birth, is publicly accessible.
 Trusts are required to disclose information about the settlor, trustees, and instigators.